The days of being limited to your office or cubicle are over. Working from home tips are great to learn how to improve remote work.

 The chances for miscommunication and misunderstandings increase when working from home.

-In fact, working in the office you have more opportunity to have check-ins with your coworkers, employees, or manager.
+In fact, working in the office you have more opportunities to have check-ins with your coworkers, employees, or manager.

 That is to say, having clearly defined goals becomes very important for your sanity and success.